 Nest Learning Thermostat (3rd gen or earlier) and Nest Thermostat E

-When you set your thermostat to Eco Temperature manually, it'll hold the temperature until you change it.
+When you set your thermostat to Eco Temperature manually, it holds the temperature until you change it.

-You can manually switch to Eco Temperature whenever you want.
-To use the Nest or Home app or your thermostat, simply choose Eco on the screen where you switch your system's mode.
-If you've set up Google Assistant, you can also tell it to switch your thermostat to Eco Temperature.
+You can switch to Eco Temperature whenever you want.
+To use the Nest or Home app or your thermostat, just pick Eco on the screen where you switch your system's mode.
+If you've set up Google Assistant, you can tell it to switch your thermostat to Eco Temperature.

 When you manually activate Eco Temperature, your thermostat will switch immediately.